 In the wild, plants would make up a large portion of their diet.
 The tiny teeth on their lips help them to rasp algae from rocks and break down larger vegetation.
 They would also eat insects should the opportunity arise.
-They also have gill rakers which filter the water that passes over the gills, helping them to eat plankton.
+They also have gill rakers that filter the water that passes over the gills, helping them to eat plankton.

-You can add green vegetables (lettuce, spinach and zucchini) into the tank to satisfy their need for plant matter.
+You can add green vegetables (lettuce, spinach, and zucchini) into the tank to satisfy their need for plant matter.